MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/overview-and-usage-scenarios.md

 Now, where does this performance gain come from?
 In essence, [!INCLUDE[hek_2](../../includes/hek-2-md.md)] improves performance of transaction processing by making data access and transaction execution more efficient, and by removing lock and latch contention between concurrently executing transactions. [!INCLUDE[hek_2](../../includes/hek-2-md.md)] isn't fast because it's in-memory; it's fast because it's optimized around the data being in-memory.
 Data storage, access, and processing algorithms were redesigned from the ground up to take advantage of the latest enhancements in in-memory and high concurrency computing.

-Now, just because data lives in-memory doesn't mean you lose it when there is a failure.
+Now, just because data lives in-memory doesn't mean you lose it when there's a failure.
 By default, all transactions are fully durable, meaning that you have the same durability guarantees you get for any other table in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)]: as part of transaction commit, all changes are written to the transaction log on disk.
 If there's a failure at any time after the transaction commits, your data is there when the database comes back online.
 In addition, [!INCLUDE[hek_2](../../includes/hek-2-md.md)] works with all high availability and disaster recovery capabilities of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], like [Always On availability groups](../../database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server.md), [Always On Failover Cluster Instances (SQL Server)](../../sql-server/failover-clusters/windows/always-on-failover-cluster-instances-sql-server.md), backup/restore, etc.

-To leverage [!INCLUDE[hek_2](../../includes/hek-2-md.md)] in your database, you use one or more of the following types of objects:
+To use [!INCLUDE[hek_2](../../includes/hek-2-md.md)] in your database, you use one or more of the following types of objects:

 - *Memory-optimized tables* are used for storing user data.
 You declare a table to be memory-optimized at create time.
 - *Non-durable tables* are used for transient data, either for caching or for intermediate result set (replacing traditional temp tables).
-A non-durable table is a memory-optimized table that is declared with DURABILITY=SCHEMA_ONLY, meaning that changes to these tables do not incur any IO.
+A non-durable table is a memory-optimized table that is declared with DURABILITY=SCHEMA_ONLY, meaning that changes to these tables don't incur any IO.
 This avoids consuming log IO resources for cases where durability isn't a concern.
 - *Memory-optimized table types* are used for table-valued parameters (TVPs), as well as intermediate result sets in stored procedures.
 These can be used instead of traditional table types.
 Table variables and TVPs that are declared using a memory-optimized table type inherit the benefits of non-durable memory-optimized tables: efficient data access, and no IO.
 - *Natively compiled T-SQL modules* are used to further reduce the time taken for an individual transaction by reducing CPU cycles required to process the operations.
 You declare a Transact-SQL module to be natively compiled at create time.
 At this time, the following T-SQL modules can be natively compiled: stored procedures, triggers, and scalar user-defined functions.

-There are sample of these objects [later in this article](#sample-script).
+There is a sample of these objects [later in this article](#sample-script).

 [!INCLUDE[hek_2](../../includes/hek-2-md.md)] is built into [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and [!INCLUDE[ssSDS](../../includes/sssds-md.md)].
-And because these objects behave similar to their traditional counterparts, you can often gain performance benefits while making only minimal changes to the database and the application.
+Because these objects behave similar to their traditional counterparts, you can often gain performance benefits while making only minimal changes to the database and the application.
 Plus, you can have both memory-optimized and traditional disk-based tables in the same database, and run queries across the two.
-You find a Transact-SQL script showing an example for each of these types of objects towards the bottom of this article.
+You will find a Transact-SQL script with an example for each of these types of objects towards the bottom of this article.

 ## Usage scenarios for [!INCLUDE[hek_2](../../includes/hek-2-md.md)]